-Drawing donuts is a fun (& delicious) way for kids to practice drawing from observation.
-Art idea & post by Catalina Gutierrez of Redviolet Studio.
+Drawing donuts is a fun way for kids to practice drawing from observation.
+Save the best part for last (eating that donut)!

 Pink frosting, rainbow sprinkles, dulce de leche filling, chocolate ganache…yum!
 Did I make you hungry?
 I mean who doesn’t love donuts, right?